Velika Gorica: History

-Velika Gorica and surrounding plain area by the Sava river have always been fertile and lush so it is no wonder it has been constantly inhabited since Neolithic.
+Velika Gorica and surrounding plain area by the Sava river have always been fertile and lush so it has been constantly inhabited since Neolithic.
 First major settlement was Andautonia, founded in 1st century where village of Šćitarjevo stands nowadays.
 It was an important Roman port on Sava river and city on roads connecting Siscia with Emona and Poetovio.
 The Roman town was large at the beginning of the 5th century.

 Croats came to these parts in the 8th century and remains from early Croat culture were found in numerous places around city of Velika Gorica.
-Velika Gorica is first mentioned in 1228 as a seat of parish.
+Velika Gorica is first mentioned in 1228 as a seat of the Catholic parish.
 In 1278 noblemen from Turopolje joined into a union called Plemenita opčina turopoljska ("Noble municipality of Turopolje").
 Plemenita opčina turopoljska was granted a rule over Turopolje by Croatian monarchs and exists still today with mainly ceremonial and not political role.

 In the late 19th and early 20th century, Velika Gorica was a district capital in the Zagreb County of the Kingdom of Croatia-Slavonia.

-The 20th century was by far the most important one in history of Velika Gorica as it grew from a small village of 2,871 inhabitants to an important and one of the largest cities in Croatia with population over 60 thousand inhabitants.
+The 20th century was by far the most important one in history of Velika Gorica as it grew from a village of 2,871 inhabitants to an important and one of the largest cities in Croatia with population over 60 thousand inhabitants.
 Until 1995 Velika Gorica was part of City of Zagreb and since then it has a city status of its own.

 During the Croatian War of Independence the city played an important role because of two airports in its near distance.
 Velika Gorica's 153rd brigade of Croatian Army fought on battlefields all around Croatia.

+A ceremonial parade, with more than 300 firefighters from 40 volunteer fire departments throuought Croatia, was held on June 13th, 2026, on the occasion of the 150th anniversary of the Velika Gorica Voluntary Fire Department (Dobrovoljno vatrogasno društvo Velika Gorica).